NLPSSC/nzpy/README.md

 # nzpy: Pure python driver for IBM Netezza

+## NLPSSC Conversion

+This includes a change in how documents are streamed from the VUMC Netezza appliance to accomodate for I/O flags that signal EOF too early, which can cause overwriting of data if exloading documents.

 ## Scope

 nzpy is a pure-Python IBM Netezza driver that complies with DB-API 2.0.
 It is tested on Python versions 3.5+.
 It is supported with NPS 11.1.2.x and later.
 Although nzpy works with older NPS versions but it do not support few features such as external table, parameter style query etc.